eisascience/RTLbase/README.md

 -----------

 Author/Maintainer: Eisa Mahyari

 Twitter: @eisamahyari

 URL: https://github.com/eisascience/RTLbase

 -----------
-Current Development: RTLbase v1.0.0
+Current Development: RTLbase v1.0.0, a sub-package of RTL v1.0.0
-Full Package: RTL v1.0.0

 A transductive transfer learning (TL) classification framework, that adapts generalized linear classification hyperplane obtained on training data to the previously unseen testing data to identify distinct classes; specifically, subsets of cells defined by a phenotype or a signature from flow-based and transcriptomic single-cell assays.